js044/nenrikido/content/blog/post/2025/homarr.md

 A few random notes about Homarr that might be useful to someone testing it out:

 * If you want to add bookmarks, you'll have to add them as apps.
-This isn't a very straightforward, but you can add /manage/apps to your URL to jump straight to the apps list.
+Creating apps isn't a very straightforward process, but you can add /manage/apps to your URL to jump straight to the apps list.
 Here, you can add new ones.
+Apps can be implemented as either, well...apps, or bookmark links.
-This is also how you add apps.
-You may notice that you can customize the icons.
+* You may notice that you can customize the icons.
 If you're using Simple Icons, you can add a hex code to the end of the link to change the SVG color.
-And as of the new release, you can upload your own icons!
+And as of the new release, you can upload your own icons super simply.
 I couldn't find an all white version for Dashdot or Baikal, so I made white SVGs in Illustrator and used the Dropbox URL until this update allowed me to upload them directly.
 Here are the [Baikal](https://www.dropbox.com/scl/fi/c1f1s01kzg9bof71e7pti/baikal.svg?rlkey=a3xnijoqhcpxhbzofh3b4jfzc&st=gjpjmx85&dl=0) and [Dashdot](https://www.dropbox.com/scl/fi/fbjmylytuijcugty1lp7v/dashdot.svg?rlkey=yu0tdaap9uucvym381tn1dtyv&st=eoilcue0&dl=0) SVGs, in case anyone needs them.
 * The iframes is a pretty cool feature!
 I chose this [Pomodoro timer](https://studywithme.io/aesthetic-pomodoro-timer/) (I use a different background for each workspace in Zen browser), but you could get creative and try out lots of things.
 I'd recommend looking into [Notion embeds](https://apption.co/) for inspiration.
 They might not all work 1:1, but it's worth checking out.
 I think I might try out the [virtual cafe](https://flocus.com/virtual-cafe/) as an iframe next.
 * This is more of an edge case thing, but if you use Zen Browser, set Homarr to your new tab page, and notice your bookmarks not loading when you swap to different workspaces, make sure you actually log in.
 This should fix it.
 * From what I can tell, Homarr is not mobile friendly.
 Not sure if I'm just missing a setting, but I couldn't figure out a way to make it look nice.
 Maybe that's coming in a future update.